evelyh/pick-the-ink/README.md

 - **Booking Model**:
   - Structure:
-    - customerID (required): id of the customer who books the appointment
+    - `customerID` (required): id of the customer who books the appointment
-    - artistID (required): id of the artist who is booked
+    - `artistID` (required): id of the artist who is booked
-    - timeslots (required): the timeslots of the appointment
+    - `timeslots` (required): the timeslots of the appointment
-    - isCancellable (required): if the appointment is cancellable
+    - `isCancellable` (required): if the appointment is cancellable
-    - isModifiable (required): if the appointment is modifiable
+    - `isModifiable` (required): if the appointment is modifiable
-    - choice (required): description of the customer desired tattoo
+    - `choice` (required): flash/custom design
-    - flashLink (optional): image of the customer desired tattoo
+    - `flashLink` (optional): an image of the flash design, if customers choose the flash design
-    - customerIdea (optional)
+    - `customerIdea` (optional): a description of cutomers' ideas, if they choose the customer design
-    - size (required): the size of the customer desired tattoo
+    - `size` (required): the size of the customer desired tattoo
-    - placement (required): desired placement of the tattoo
+    - `placement` (required): desired placement of the tattoo
-    - otherLink (optional): screenshot of the
+    - `otherLink` (optional): any reference photos, drawings, sketches, screenshots, etc. that will help to explain your ideas
-    - concerns (optional): the cutomer's concerns
+    - concerns (optional): cutomers' concerns about (allergies, accommodations, peronal concerns, etc.)
-    - duration (required): the expected duration of making the tattoo
+    - duration (required): the expected duration of making the tattoo (provided by artists)
     - isConfirmed (required): whether the appointment is confirmed, the default value is False
   - `/api/bookings`
-    - POST, Body:{all required the info for booking}
+    - POST, Body: {all required the info for booking}
       - With success return the info of the new booking
   - `/api/bookings/:id`
-    - POST, Body:{all required the info for booking}
+    - POST, Body: {all required the info for booking}
       - With success return the booking info with id
     - GET
       - With success return the booking with id
-    - PATCH
+    - PATCH, Body: {all required the info for booking}
       - With success return the updated booking with id
       - Sends an email to client once artist submit an estimated duration for appointment
       - Sends an email to both client and artist notifying them of time changes or confirmation of booking